sparkbox/standard/foundry_governance.md

 - Confronts any issues that would get in the way of having things run well
 - Plans out the pace of posting articles and physically posts them to EE and Twitter.
 - Occassionally does initial editing of articles for structure, flow, and content.
+- Can't meet your deadline?
+Talk to the Editor in Chief as soon as possible.
+- Need help thinking through your topic or post?
+This person or anyone else involved in the Foundry would be happy to talk and listen.

 ## Assistant Editor (Austin)
 - Typically does initial editing of articles for structure, flow, and content.